 Therefore, we are ambassadors for Christ, God making his appeal through us.
 We implore you on behalf of Christ, be reconciled to God.
 For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God.
 (2 Corinthians 5:20-21)

-In this role, let us study, learn, meditate on, and apply the Word of God, so that we may accurately convey the message He wishes to communicate to the world around us.
-"Have nothing to do with foolish, ignorant controversies; you know that they breed quarrels.
+In this role, let us study, learn, meditate on, and apply the Word of God, so that we may accurately convey the message He wishes to communicate to the world around us; we've a story to tell to the nations: We've a message to give to the nations, that the Lord who reigns above has sent us His Son to save us, and show us that God is love.
+May we as ambassadors "have nothing to do with foolish, ignorant controversies; you know that they breed quarrels.
 And the Lord's servant must not be quarrelsome but kind to everyone, able to teach, patiently enduring evil, correcting his opponents with gentleness.
 God may perhaps grant them repentance leading to a knowledge of the truth, and they may come to their senses and escape from the snare of the devil, after being captured by him to do his will."
 (2 Timothy 2: 23-26) Take time for regularly scheduled prayer, and don't give up on it; learn how to pray effectively and powerfully.
 Seek to remain sensitive to the Holy Spirit's guidance.
 We are in this together, and Boris encourages us to stand firm in our faith.
 Be strong, Ambassadors!